Skip to main content

 In-Year

-Our academy can only proceed to the appeals stage if the year group is full.
+The academy can only proceed to the appeals stage if the year group is full.
 Places are not ‘reserved’ for those whose appeals are upheld, so any upheld appeal will result in the year group being over the admission number.

 To submit an appeal, please complete the in year appeals form here.

 If you are unable to complete the form please telephone the number given below and ask to speak to the Appeals Coordinator.
-Alternatively, you can send an e-mail to the address below stating:

-Contact details
+Contact details:

 Telephone: 01274 089780 – option 7